 Making relationships is the importance of children forming good relationships with others and working alongside others companionably.

-Self-confidence and self-awareness is children having a sense of their own value and understanding the need for sensitivity to significant events in their own and other people’s lives.
+Sense of Self is children having a sense of their own value and understanding the need for sensitivity to significant events in their own and other people’s lives.

-Managing feelings and behaviour is how children are able to develop their self-control and express their emotions and read emotions in others.
+Understanding Emotions is how children are able to develop their self-control and express their emotions and read emotions in others.

 We enable them to use all their senses to learn about the world around them and make connections between new information and what they know already.